 Chinese consonant pronunciation can be tricky, and it's crucial to get it right from the very beginning of your Mandarin learning journey.

 The best way to learn how to pronounce sounds in a new language is to get it right as early on as possible to guard against fossilization - a term used in linguistics to refer to the process in which incorrect linguistic features become a permanent part of the way a person speaks a new language, especially when not learned as a young child.

-A good language teacher will make pronunciation learning easy by telling you exactly how to shape your mouth, where to place your tongue and how to produce sounds from your vocal cords.
-I mastered the sounds of Mandarin at Keats when I take a Chinese language course in Kunming.
+A good language teacher will make pronunciation learning easy by telling you exactly how to shape your mouth, where to place your tongue, and how to produce sounds from your vocal cords.
+I mastered the sounds of Mandarin at Keats when I took a Chinese language course in Kunming.
 My teacher helped me a lot with my pronunciation.

 In this blog post, I will explain how to pronounce some of the more difficult consonant sounds in the Chinese language.